 Mechanically Stable Earth (MSE) Retaining Wall:

-This retaining walls are most economical and they are mostly constructed.
+This retaining walls are most economical hence they are mostly constructed.

 It is supported by unique fills (granulated) and held together by reinforcement, which can be steel strips and plastic mesh.